cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 'td' element is a standard cell, so just the regular contents of a cell in a table while 'th' specifies the header of the table

 ## Q9 - Which tag makes the text appear bigger: h1 or h3?
+'h1'

 ## Q10 - In which situation can you use self closing tags?
+Self-closing tags or void elements are that don't require a closing tag.
+These are elements such as 'img' or 'link'.
+You generally use them in situations where the structure of the element don't require a closing tag.
+For example, with an image tag, you include all necessary information to direct to the image in the element line.
+However, not all in-line elements are void elements.

 ## Q11 - What is autofilling and why is it important?